ParaCoToUl/noarr-pipelines/docs/cuda-pipelines.md

 ## Multiple GPUs

-If your machine has multiple cuda-capable graphics cards, they are all recognized during the registration of this cuda extension.
+If our machine has multiple cuda-capable graphics cards, they are all recognized during the registration of this cuda extension.
 They are mapped onto device indices 0, 1, 2, 3, ...

-The `Device::DEVICE_INDEX` is the device 0, but to represent other devices you can simply cast an integer to the device index:
+The `Device::DEVICE_INDEX` is the device 0, but to represent other devices we can simply cast an integer to the device index:

 ```cpp
 Device::index_t fifth_device_index = (Device::index_t) 4;
 ```

-When you define a `CudaComputeNode`, it creates the cuda stream for the device with index 0.
-You can override this behaviour by specifying a constructor parameter:
+When we define a `CudaComputeNode`, it creates the cuda stream for the device with index 0.
+We can override this behaviour by specifying a constructor parameter:

 ```cpp
 auto my_node = LambdaCudaComputeNode((Device::index_t) 1);